Kotlin/kotlinx.coroutines/coroutines-guide.md

 It does not matter (for correctness) what context the actor itself is executed in.
 An actor is a coroutine and a coroutine is executed sequentially, so confinement of the state to the specific coroutine works as a solution to the problem of shared mutable state.
+Indeed, actors may modify their own private state, but can only affect each other through messages (avoiding the need for any locks).

 Actor is more efficient than locking under load, because in this case it always has work to do and it does not have to switch to a different context at all.